www-Ye/ChatDocuFlow/README.md

 # Document/Paper Management System based on OpenAI API/ChatGPT

-This is a document management system that allows users to add all PDFs in a folder, and then index them using OpenAI's embedding technology.
-The system can also generate summaries for each page using ChatGPT.
-Users can search the documents by querying for keywords, or by searching for specific pages.
+This is a document/paper management system that allows users to add all PDF files in a folder and index them using OpenAI's embedding technology.
+Users can retrieve documents by querying keywords or tags.
+After selecting a document/paper, conversational question-answering can be conducted to learn about the paper.

-The project may plan to implement document/page-based question answering and conversational retrieval in the future.
+The project plans to implement question-answering for all pages in the future.

 ### Configuration